IBM/iot-predictive-analytics/README.md

 ## 1. Sign up for the Watson Studio

-Sign up for IBM's [Data Science Experience](http://datascience.ibm.com/).
-By signing up for the Data Science Experience, two services will be created - Spark and ObjectStore in your IBM Cloud account.
+Sign up for IBM's [Watson Studio](http://datascience.ibm.com/).
+By signing up for Watson Studio, an Object Storage service will be created in your IBM Cloud account.

 ![png](doc/images/ipredict_dsx_experience_create.png)